NijazK/NijazK.github.io/_posts/2021-12-06-GaussJordanSolver.markdown

 	return 0;

-From the code above, we see that the pointers i and j will iterate through the array fast and slow to print the inverse matrix using Gauss-Jordan elimination method.
+From the code above, we see that the pointers i and j will iterate through the array fast and slow to print the inverse matrix using the Gauss-Jordan elimination method.